 Above is a quote is from John Locke, an English philosopher and one of the most influential ‘enlightenment thinkers’.
 Emphasized in his essay ‘Concerning Human Understanding’ is the exploration and understanding of the acquisition of knowledge.
-According to Locke, no man should cross the limit that the human frame can acquire knowledge informing that the books we write have a limited supply of pages.
-More importantly presented in the essay is the idea that knowledge and principles aren’t innate at birth and are acquired through experience.
-He suggests that when introduced into existence our pages are blank – ‘tabula rasa’ – and that we initially have nothing to guide us with what we write and how we write it.
-Through experience and by being educated with what is morally correct we then are able to fill these pages, to flick through and read over them and therefore improving our understanding of these established ideas.
-Mary Shelley applies Locke’s theories and concepts to her novel ‘Frankenstein’, reflecting on the idea that there is a limit of knowledge to the morals of the novel.
-She applies this concept to Victor, who crosses this limit of knowledge by discovering the secrets of nature and suffers the consequences as a result of his mishaps.
-Mary Shelley also applies another of Locke’s theories and concepts to her novel, reflecting the idea of knowledge through experience and that knowledge and principles aren’t innate.
-She applies this concept to the creature, who as opposed to being introduced into existence with knowledge and principles gains them through experience, observing others to gain knowledge and developing principles based on how he perceives the world that has treated him so poorly.
-In this essay, I will be reflecting on the ideas that Locke has established in his essay and how Shelley has applied these ideas into her novel ‘Frankenstein’.
+According to Locke, us humans shouldn’t cross the limit of acquired knowledge informing that the books we write have a limited supply of pages.
+Also importantly presented in his essay is the idea that knowledge and principles aren’t innate at birth and are acquired through experience.
+Once introduced into existence he suggests that our pages are blank – ‘tabula rasa’ – and that we initially have nothing to guide us with what we write and how we write it.
+Through experience and by being educated with what is morally correct we then are able to fill these pages, to flick through and read over them and, therefore, improve our understanding of these established ideas.
+Mary Shelley reflects Locke’s theories and concepts in her novel ‘Frankenstein’, reflecting on the idea that there is a limit of acquired knowledge to the novel’s morals.
+Primary protagonist Victor crosses this limit of acquired knowledge by discovering the secrets of nature and suffers the consequences as a result of his mishaps.
+Through Victor, us readers learn the moral of accepting that we can’t be greater than our human condition allows.
+Another theory of Locke’s reflected in Shelley’s novel is the concept of knowledge and principles gained through experience, not being innate at birth.
+Showcasing this concept is the creature, who as opposed to being introduced into existence with knowledge and principles, gains them through experience, observing others to gain knowledge and developing principles based on how he perceives the world that has treated him so poorly.
+Within this essay, I will be explaining the ideas that Locke has established in his essay and how Shelley has reflected these ideas in her novel ‘Frankenstein’.